 Constipation is a symptom, not a disease.
 Constipation means the bowel does not move easily or regularly.
-This may mean having a bowel movement fewer than every three days and the stools (bowel motion) may be hard and difficult to pass.
+This may mean having a bowel movement fewer than three times a week and the stools (bowel motion) may be hard and difficult to pass.

 Some people who are constipated find it painful to have a bowel movement and often experience straining, bloating, the sensation of a full bowel or a sense that the bowels are not empty.
 Some people think they are constipated if they do not have a bowel movement every day.
-However, normal bowel movements may vary from three times a day to once every three days depending on the person.
+However, normal bowel movements may vary from three times a day to three times a week depending on the person.